223kazuki/blog/resources/2019-01-29-lacinia-app-tips.md

 ```

 ## Connect to Datomic
 I use Datomic as data persistence layer.
-In order to use it in duct, I implemented module.datomic by refering to module.sql.
+In order to use it in duct, I implemented module.datomic by referring to module.sql.

 ```clojure:src/duct/module/datomic.clj
 (ns duct.module.datomic